People who knew I was a freelance writer thought it was so cool whenever I mentioned it, but I was bored to tears. Or sleep, really.

 I like the freedom of being a freelancer, but it’s easy to push off your work and let it become a burden.
 My time to write was during my kids’ naptime, but I often got too tired or distracted because I treated my writing like my dirty dishes: something I could put off until I was desperate.

-Set aside time for your freelance writing and treat it like a job where you’d have to punch in a timecard.
+Set aside time for your freelance writing and treat it like a job where you’d have to clock in.
 Figure out what you need to do to write your best and do that as much as you possibly can.
 What time of day are you most alert?
 Do you need to be completely free of distractions to write your best content?
 Where do you prefer to write?

 In my experience, it was also hard to get other people to take my freelance writing job very seriously.
 If I had set a schedule and taken it seriously myself, I imagine I wouldn’t have gotten asked to do other things during my writing time.